 What is a quad marker screen?

-The quad marker screen is a blood test that provides a woman and her health care provider with useful information about her pregnancy.
+The quad marker screen is a blood test that gives a woman and her healthcare provider with useful information about her pregnancy.
 The quad marker screen must be performed between the 15th and 20th weeks of pregnancy.

 During the quad marker screen, a sample of blood is taken from the woman's vein.
 Substances in the blood sample are measured to screen for:

 - Genetic disorders such as Down syndrome, a chromosomal abnormality.
 Approximately 1 in 720 babies is born with Down syndrome.
-The quad marker screen can detect approximately 75 percent of Down syndrome cases in women under age 35 and 85 to 90 percent of Down syndrome cases in women age 35 years and older.
+The quad marker screen can detect approximately 75% of Down syndrome cases in women under age 35 and 85 to 90% of Down syndrome cases in women age 35 years and older.